-The model of treating one to two children a year at high cost has been replaced with a platform rooted in education.
-The ongoing training and development opportunities created by the Foundation's network of experts for the medical teams in Vietnam enable the doctors to operate on thousands more children born with facial deformities.
+The model of accepting one to two cases for treatment a year at high cost has been replaced with a platform that makes specialist treatment and care accessible for thousands of children and their families.
+The ongoing training and development opportunities created by the Foundation's network of experts enable the medical teams in Vietnam to work at increased capacity to treat more children born with facial deformities.
 This model is scalable in a field - medical - where talent traditionally is not scalable.